 Applying Agent-Based Modeling to Policy in Social Welfare (2014-present): Developing models to evaluate policy options for reducing social worker stress.
 Integrating a Systems Dynamics model of stress within agent-based models of individuals providing in-home care to older adults.
 The work has produced a paper presented at BRiMS-2015, a presentation based on abstract presented at GSA-2015, a journal article on the methodology, and a book chapter.

-NSF Project on Social Impacts of Climate Change (2015-2016): Aiding the project management in the final stages of this 3+year project.
-The team has developed agent-based models of the population's migration in Canada over the last 100 years using four different sources of weather data (800AD-1300AD, last 150 years, and optimistic and pessimistic projections for the next 100 years).
-The project is in the final stages of experimentation and reporting in the Summer of 2016.
+NSF Project on Social Impacts of Climate Change (2015-2016): Facilitated the final stages of this 3-year project.
+The team developed agent-based models of the population's migration in Canada using four different sources of weather data sources of weather data (800AD-1300AD, last 150 years, and optimistic and pessimistic projections for the next 100 years).

-Enhancing the agent cognition in computational social science (Oct 2013-Dec 2014): Modeling human social cognition and decision-making concerning migration based on economic, violence, political issues, and social influences.
-This agent-based, social simulation project was done in MASON for the Air Force Research Lab and featured the application of survey data integration and synthesis, inter-agent communication, and statistically driven decision trees used by millions of agents.
-Paper on the methodology was presented at BRiMS-2015.
+Enhancing the agent cognition in computational social science (2013-2014): Working with Johns Hopkins University, modeled human social cognition and decision-making concerning migration based on economic, violence, political issues, and social influences.
+This agent-based simulation project was done for the Air Force Research Lab and featured survey data integration and synthesis for statistically-driven decision trees used by millions of agents.
+Paper presented at BRiMS-2015.

 Developed and applied experimental data on human judgments of tasks taking "just a moment" (2008-2011).
 Measured student performing a task involving walking to develop a model of how long it takes to perform a task involving walking.
 Then had students evaluate videos of someone leaving to perform the same task as to whether the person took too long, too short, or about the right amount of time.
 The results were incorporated into a robot that knew the difference between the actual performance and human perception of the time to perform the task (humans underestimate times starting at about 1 minute in length).
 Journal article published in 2011.